Gioker90/SQL/Data exlporation.md

 ![Screenshot 2025-05-22 150353](https://github.com/user-attachments/assets/27c9bf42-5722-4f26-8f05-a47ba3f4f5d9)

-4.Using `CASE` to split the population by Seniority, calculated like the difference between today and the start date
+4.Using `CASE` to split the population by Seniority, calculated as the difference between today and the start date
 ```sql
 select
   CASE